kantord/me/src/cv.md

 <div class=attribs>

-Attributions (in order of appearance)
+Image attributions (in order of appearance)
 - designed by Popcorn Arts from Flaticon
 - designed by Vectors Market from Flaticon
 - designed by Freepik from Flaticon